-- Pat the Buffy: Spike can't go through with killing Buffy when he sees how distraught she is; instead he sits next to her and awkwardly pats her on the shoulder.
+- Pet the Dog: Spike can't go through with killing Buffy when he sees how distraught she is; instead he sits next to her and awkwardly pats her on the shoulder.

 - Perspective Flip: Angelus doesn't look happy when he hears that Spike killed a Slayer, which Spike assumes is down to jealousy.
 But in "Darla" it's revealed that Angel has been ensouled by this stage.

 - Power Walk Out of the Inferno: Spike, Drusilla, Angelus and Darla during the Boxer Rebellion.

 - Rage Breaking Point: Buffy telling Spike he's beneath her after he fails to goad her into a fight is enough to get him to go, "sod the chip, sod my feelings, bugger the old ways and bugger my chances," and dig out a Sawn-Off Shotgun to do the Slayer in, until he sees Buffy distraught over what might be wrong with her mother.